idc9/word_embed_tutorial/README.md

 ### Quick start with pre-computed data

-You can download a pre-computed word-word co-occurence matrix from [**here**](https://drive.google.com/open?id=0B40b05f-8LWtVGsybWw4OTVyV00), place it in the `data/` folder then start with notebooks 3 and 4.
+You can download a pre-computed word-word co-occurence matrix on 5000 opinions from [**here**](https://drive.google.com/open?id=0B40b05f-8LWtVGsybWw4OTVyV00).

 ### Raw data and pre-proecessing